melatteshome/melatteshome/README.md

 I am a very passionate Flutter developer and UX/UI designer with more than 2 and a half years of experience.
 I am experienced in creating and developing new features of mobile applications and also very much skillful in shipping them to different groups with high satisfaction.
 I have good experience in developing sleek performance applications with a well-managed state and pixel-perfect UI/UX implementation.

-I am currently working  as a part time Flutter Developer at Poshak Consultancy PLC.

 <p align= "center">